tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfclient-model-deployedservicepackageinfo.md

   - `Active` - Indicates the application or service package is active the node.
 The value is 3.
   - `Upgrading` - Indicates the application or service package is being upgraded.
 The value is 4.
   - `Deactivating` - Indicates the application or service package is being deactivated.
 The value is 5.
+  - `RanToCompletion` - Indicates the application or service package has ran to completion successfully.
+The value is 6.
+  - `Failed` - Indicates the application or service package has failed to run to completion.
+The value is 7.